top of page

 Core Strength for Back Pain Relief: What Most People Miss

 Your core isn’t just your abs.
-Think of it as a supportive girdle surrounding your torso and that protects your spine and helps keep you stable and steady during everyday activities like walking, stairs, lifting groceries, gardening and even sitting.
+Think of it as a supportive girdle surrounding your torso that protects your spine and helps keep you stable during everyday activities like walking, climbing stairs, lifting groceries, gardening, and even sitting.

 Your core includes:

-So rather than chasing the “ab burn,” you want to focus on slow, controlled movements where your body has to learn and work to stay steady.
+So rather than chasing the “ab burn,” focus on slow, controlled movements where your body has to learn and work to stay steady.
 This is where you will find the real functional gains.

 How to Strengthen Your Core Without Back Pain